wp-plugins/postman-smtp/readme.txt

 = 1.4 - 2015-02-14 =
 * Happy Valentine's Day!
 Sending Yahoo email now supported with OAuth 2.0 authentication!
 If the Wizard detects that a Yahoo server has been entered, it automatically configures OAuth 2.0
-* First time users may choose to import settings from any of the Big Four WordPress SMTP plugins (five if you count Easy SMTP Mail, which is a clone of WP Mail SMTP): Easy WP SMTP, WP Mail Bank, WP Mail SMTP and WP SMTP
+* First time users may choose to import settings from any of the Big Four WordPress SMTP plugins (five if you count Easy SMTP Mail, a clone of WP Mail SMTP): Easy WP SMTP, WP Mail Bank, WP Mail SMTP and WP SMTP
 * Suppressed warning messages generated by calls to fsockopen - they were causing the remote Ajax queries to hang
 * The wizard was resetting some settings by accident, namely Connection Timeout, Read Timeout and Reply-To
 * error_log is disabled by default rather than enabled by default.
 The log may be enabled in Advanced Settings